Sitin/the-love-geometry/qa/README.md

 Step 3b.
 Cucumber Time
 ----------------------

-Write test scenarios for main user stories of Noisly application using [Cucumber](https://cucumber.io/docs/reference).
+Write test scenarios for main functionality of Noisly application using [Cucumber](https://cucumber.io/docs/reference).
 Organise your scenarios in feature suits each in a separate file.

 Add a short contents for Cucumber feature files in your PDF file or `README.md`.
 Prioritize your tests in that list.